APB GPIO

 0x0

-GPIO pin to set low
+GPIO pin index, which will be set low

 • Address Offset: 0x008